jamiepoli/JamvieCTF/content/posts/CONfidence2020_01.md

 feature_image: https://images.pexels.com/photos/1643456/pexels-photo-1643456.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940
 ---

-I participated in CONfidence CTF 2020 in March of this year, hosted by [P4](https://p4.team/).
+I participated in CONfidence CTF 2020 teasers in March of this year.
 I was focusing mainly on this problem, and it really helped me broaden my skills in JSON-related attacks!
 I have never seen many JSON injections before this, so this was welcome practise.
 <!--more-->

 Let's Begin!